Last updated: 21 November 2023

 How To Apply

-ECO4 is not a grant and energy companies are able to choose which projects they want to deliver.
+ECO4 and GBIS are not grants and energy companies are able to choose which projects they want to deliver.
 It is up to the energy companies to determine which projects they choose to fund, the level of funding they provide, and the Retrofit coordinators and installers they choose to work with.

 How do I know if I'm eligible?

-ECO4 supports those in receipt of qualifying benefits and living in a house with low energy efficiency (EPC D or below).
+ECO4 and GBIS support those in receipt of qualifying benefits and living in a house with low energy efficiency (EPC D or below).
+Check your EPC rating.

 Qualifying Benefits: